dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  There's nothing wrong with having a tree as a friend.
+  Dream no small dreams for they have no power to move the hearts of men.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1252 days)
+## 🌟 Experiences (1253 days)

 ### 🧮 Programming languages